wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

-1. Using the spreadsheet that I provided put the original values of ***w*** and ***z*** from step 2 into the spreadsheet into the next and it will calculate the rotation reported by the odom topic.
+1. Using the spreadsheet that I provided put the original values of ***w*** and ***z*** from step 2 into the spreadsheet into the next row and it will calculate the rotation reported by the odom topic.
    Column ***D*** shows the reported heading of the robot from the ***odom*** topic.
    Column ***E*** shows the reported rotation in radians of the robot from the ***odom*** topic.
-   Column ***F*** shows the deviation in degrees from the expected 360 degree rotation.
+   Column ***F*** shows reported rotation in degrees.
+This value should be close to 360 or 0.

-1. If the deviation in degrees in column ***F*** is greater than 360 degrees, you will need to increase the configured distance between the wheels.
+1. If the deviation in degrees in column ***F*** is greater than 360 degrees (i.e. a positive value), you will need to increase the configured distance between the wheels.
-   If the deviation in degrees in column ***F*** is less than 360 degrees, you will need to decrease the configured distance between the wheels.
+   If the deviation in degrees in column ***F*** is less than 360 degrees (i.e. a negative value), you will need to decrease the configured distance between the wheels.
    You could calculate the new distance between the wheels by multiplying the current distance between the wheels by the ratio of the actual rotation to the odom rotation.